 Although the HSC may approve your treatment abroad, the country you want to go to is not obliged to accept you as a patient for treatment.
 If you are refused treatment in an EEA member state, they will have to explain their decision to refuse treatment.

 You cannot expect to receive treatment in preference to a patient already within the country’s state healthcare system.
 This means you may have to observe local waiting times or the country’s guidance on particular treatments.
+The patient does not pay for eligible treatment costs (apart from any required co-payment costs which would be charged to a person insured within that system, which the patient must pay).

 In order for the Board to support the S2 application you will be required to submit the following supportive information: